ajscolaro/gov-alerting-bot/README.md

 # Governance Alert Bot

 A Python bot that monitors governance proposals from Tally and Cosmos SDK platforms and sends alerts to Slack.
-Additional platform integrations (Aragon, Sky) are currently under development.

 ## Features

 - Monitors governance proposals from:
   - Tally (Ethereum/EVM governance)
   - Cosmos SDK (Cosmos Hub, Osmosis, Celestia, and other Cosmos chains)
-  - Additional platforms under development
 - Sends alerts to Slack for:
   - New active proposals
   - Proposal status updates